The DOI Process

 - Assignment Timeline

 - Where to Learn More

 What is a DOI and How is it Used?

 DOIs, or Digital Object Identifiers, are permanent and unique references to data products in long term storage and distribution spaces.
 Once registered, a DOI can never be changed or deleted.
 Because DOIs are fixed, the data products can be found throughout their lifetime, even if their location on the web changes.
 Each DOI links to a public landing page.
-NASA’s data archive centers (often referred to as Distributed Active Archive Centers, or DAACs) have a commitment with DataCite to ensure that those landing pages are present online and actively maintained.
+NASA’s data archive centers (often referred to as Distributed Active Archive Centers, or DAACs) have a commitment to ensure that those landing pages are present online and actively maintained.

 In addition to facilitating data retrieval, DOIs allow researchers to publish citations for the exact data and data products used in their research.
 Because a DOI is assigned to a specific data product, there is no confusion about which data product or which version of the data product is being cited.
 Therefore, many journals require DOIs for data citations.
 The DOI is found on the Additional Information tab of a CMR result page.
 Computers and humans can also access data product DOIs through various interfaces including Earthdata Search, where it appears with other data product descriptive information.

 The Earth Science Data and Information System (ESDIS) Project requires DAACs to publicize citation policies on their websites and in communications accompanying data, including the proper use of DOIs in data citations.